gsmainclusivetechlab/mmapi-nodejs-sdk/docs/common/viewServiceAvailability.Readme.md

 # Check Api Availability

-`Here, ViewServiceAvailability() creates a GET request to /heartbeat`
+`Here, viewServiceAvailability() creates a GET request to /heartbeat`

 > `This endpoint returns the current status of the API`